Current Time in All US Time Zones

 Before the late 19th century, time in the United States was not standardized.
 Each city set its own local time, usually based on solar noon.
 This created major problems for the expanding railroad system, which found it impossible to create coherent schedules with dozens of different local times.

-On November 18, 1883, American and Canadian railroads implemented a standard time system divided into four time zones (Eastern, Central, Mountain, and Pacific).
+On November 18, 1883, American and Canadian railroads implemented a standard time system divided into four time zones (Eastern Time, Central Time, Mountain Time, and Pacific Time).
 This "Railroad Time" was quickly adopted by most cities, though it wasn't officially recognized by the U.S. government until the Standard Time Act of 1918, which also established Daylight Saving Time.

-Alaska and Hawaii time zones were standardized later as these territories became states in 1959.
+Alaska Time and Hawaii Time zones were standardized later as these territories became states in 1959.
 Today's time zones USA map reflects over a century of adjustments to time zone boundaries, often influenced by economic connections, TV broadcast patterns, and local preferences.